Directed Acyclic Graph Convolutional Networks: Numerical Evaluation

 \section{Numerical Evaluation}

-We demonstrate the strong performance of the DCN architecture across diverse tasks and settings, through comprehensive benchmarking against state-of-the-art models using both synthetic and real-world datasets.
-We compare against the DAG-agnostic GNN baselines GCN~\cite{kipf2016semi}, FB-GCNN~\cite{ruiz2021graph}, GraphSAGE~\cite{hamilton2018inductiverepresentationlearninglarge}, GIN~\cite{xu2019powerfulgraphneuralnetworks}, and GAT~\cite{veličković2018graphattentionnetworks}.
-We also consider an MLP~\cite{rumelhart1986learning} to probe the added value of leveraging prior information about the graph structure.
-In terms of DAG-aware baselines, we only utilize the encoders of the DAGNN~\cite{thost2021directed} and D-VAE~\cite{zhang2019dvaevariationalautoencoderdirected} models.
-Our GSP focus is on learning from DAG signals, rather than decoding DAG structure from learned latent representations.
-See Appendix \ref{app:imp_details} for additional details on the implementation of these baseline models.
+We demonstrate the strong performance of the DCN architecture across diverse tasks and settings, through comprehensive benchmarking against state-of-the-art models using both synthetic and real-world datasets. {We compare against the DAG-agnostic GNN baselines GCN~\cite{kipf2016semi}, FB-GCNN~\cite{ruiz2021graph}, GraphSAGE~\cite{hamilton2018inductiverepresentationlearninglarge}, GIN~\cite{xu2019powerfulgraphneuralnetworks}, GAT~\cite{petar2018graphattentionnetworks}, GGNN~\cite{li2016gated}, and Scarselli-GNN~\cite{scarselli2008graph}.
+We also consider MLP~\cite{rumelhart1986learning} and the sequential models LSTM~\cite{lstm}, GRU~\cite{gru} to probe the added value of leveraging the graph structure.
+In terms of DAG-aware baselines, we consider D-VAE~\cite{zhang2019dvaevariationalautoencoderdirected}, DAGNN~\cite{thost2021directed}, and~DAG+NodeFormer~\cite{luo2023transformers}.
+Note that our GSP focus is on learning from DAG signals, rather than learning a latent representation for DAGs.} See Appendix \ref{app:imp_details} for additional details on the implementation of these baselines.